toticavalcanti/research_forms/README.md

 # Research Form API

-Research Form API is a API project like Google Form API.
+Research Form API is a API project like Google Form API.<br>
-It is to be acess by Angular front-end application, research-forms-client.
+It is to be access by Angular front-end application, research-forms-client.

 ## Getting Started